Jephuu/Express-CRUD-API/README.md

 # Express CRUD API with Swagger Documentation

 ## 🚀 Project Overview
-This is a simple CRUD API built using Express.js and MongoDB (hosted on MongoDB Atlas).
+This is a simple CRUD API built using Express.js and MongoDB (hosted on MongoDB Compass).
 It includes Swagger documentation for easy API testing.

 ## 🛠 Technologies Used
 - Express.js